-- Works will be undertaken in late August at the end of the bird breeding season. - Toolbox talks for relevant protected species will be delivered to site staff and included in the SEMP. - Pollution controls and good practice measures to reduce impacts of works will be detailed in the SEMP and adhered to on site.
+- Toolbox talks for relevant protected species will be delivered to site staff and included in the SEMP. - No tree felling will take place. - Pollution controls and good practice measures to reduce impacts of works will be detailed in the SEMP and adhered to on site.